-- a) judicial review of decisions refusing to issue a building permit or against expropriation decisions; - b) claims seeking compensation of repair costs due to the damage caused to underground cables, towers and overhead lines; and - c) claims for the recuperation of paid taxes against regional tax authority.
+a) judicial review of decisions refusing to issue a building permit or against expropriation decisions;

+- b) claims seeking compensation of repair costs due to the damage caused to underground cables, towers and overhead lines; and - c) claims for the recuperation of paid taxes against regional tax authority.

-11 Management and corporate governance
+12 Management and corporate governance

-The respective roles and responsibilities of the management bodies of the Issuer are, to a large part, governed by the Articles of Association, the Belgian Code of Companies and Associations (the "BCCA") as well as the provisions of the Electricity Law and the Royal Decree of 3 May 1999 on the management of the electricity transmission system9 (the "Corporate Governance Decree").
+The respective roles and responsibilities of the management bodies of the Issuer are, to a large part, governed by the Articles of Association, the Belgian Code of Companies and Associations (the "BCCA") as well as the provisions of the Electricity Law and the Royal Decree of 3 May 1999 on the management of the electricity transmission system (the "Corporate Governance Decree").

-The Corporate Governance Decree and the Electricity Law set out certain specific rules regarding the organization and corporate governance of the TSO, with a view to guaranteeing its independence and impartiality.
+The Corporate Governance Decree and the Electricity Law set out certain specific rules regarding the organisation and corporate governance of the TSO, with a view to guaranteeing its independence and impartiality.
 These rules relate more specifically to the transparency of the shareholder structure, the appointment of independent directors, the establishment of a Corporate Governance Committee, an Audit Committee and a Remuneration Committee, the application of rules related to conflicts of interests and opposition of interests with dominant shareholders and the establishment of an Executive Management Board.
-The independence of the TSO requires in particular that (i) all members of the Board of Directors, the Audit

-Committee, the Remuneration Committee and the Corporate Governance Committee are non-executive directors and (ii) at least half of the members of the Board of Directors are independent directors and a majority of the members of the Audit Committee, the Remuneration Committee and Corporate Governance Committee are independent directors.
+The independence of the TSO requires in particular that (i) all members of the Board of Directors, the Audit Committee, the Remuneration Committee and the Corporate Governance Committee are non-executive directors and (ii) at least half of the members of the Board of Directors are independent directors.
 Additionally, the members of the Board of Directors may not be members of the supervisory board or the board of directors of, or of the bodies that legally represent, an undertaking that fulfils any of the following functions: the production or supply of electricity.